 Where we are going?

-Novita provides child development, rehabilitation and disability services to young clients, as well as support for their families and carers.
-We support children and young people throughout their childhood and adolescent years, in Adelaide, regional South Australia and beyond.
+Novita provides supports, services and equipment to kids, young people and adults living with disability, as well as support for their families and carers.
+We’ve been doing what we do for over 80 years in Adelaide, regional South Australia and beyond.

-Our aim is to help all children and young people living with disability to enjoy every aspect of their lives – whether at home, at kindergarten, primary or high school, in the playground or on the sports field – and allow them to discover their full potential.
+Our aim is to help all children, young people and adults living with disability to enjoy every aspect of their lives – whether at home, at kindergarten, primary or high school, in the playground or on the sports field – and allow them to discover their full potential.

 Through our broader work with families and communities, Novita’s life-changing services have a direct impact on thousands of South Australians.